discordeno/discordeno/README.md

 - REST does not rest!
   - Separate rest guarantees that your queued requests will continue to be processed even if your bot breaks for whatever reason.
   - Seamless updates!
-There's a chance you'll lose a tonne of messages or replies that are waiting to be given when you wish to update and restart the bot.
+There's a chance you'll lose a lot of messages or replies that are waiting to be given when you wish to update and restart the bot.
 You may restart your bot using this technique and never have to worry about losing any answers.
 - Single source of contact to Discord API